felixge/faster-than-c/README.md

 > simultaneously exerts a force F2 = −F1 on the first body.
 This means that F1
 > and F2 are equal in magnitude and opposite in direction.

-Now, of course Github did no exist back then, but I'm pretty sure that if it did, Newton would have become a programmer, and he would have discovered something like this.
+Now, of course Github did not exist back then, but I'm pretty sure that if it did, Newton would have become a programmer, and he would have discovered something like this.